 - Combine the ingredients for the spice/herb mixture in the bowl of a food processor.
 Process until it is well blended and the sage and fennel are coarsely chopped.

-- Carefully remove the skin from the turkey breast and lay it flat.
+- Carefully remove the skin from the turkey breast, working to keep it in once piece, and lay it flat.

 - Lay one breast half on top of the turkey skin and butterfly the thicker end by cutting through it horizontally with a boning knife, leaving the last 1/2-inch intact, then fold out the flap.